 If you exchange a Regular Class for several MACR Classes and then sell one of the MACR Classes, the sale will subject you to the coupon stripping rules of Code Section 1286.
-You must allocate your basis in the exchanged Regular Class between the part of the Regular Class underlying the MACR Class sold and the part of the Regular Class underlying the MACR Classes retained in proportion to their relative fair market values as of the date of such sale.
+You must allocate your basis in the exchanged Regular Class between the part of the Regular Class underlying the MACR Classes retained in proportion to their relative fair market values as of the date of such sale.
 You are treated as purchasing the interest retained for the amount of basis allocated to such interest.
 You must calculate original issue discount with respect to the retained interest as described above.